Jacob-Barhak/MIST/README.txt

 	- Documentation adjusted to the changes

-MIST is a split from IEST. below are IEST versions
+MIST is a split from IEST. below are IEST versions:

 IEST Version (0,85,0,0,'Base') - 27-Feb-2012:
     - Improvements to validity checks to prevent deadlocking the user due to cyclic references and machine precision issues.